Giants of pacifism: Nelson Mandela, Dr. Martin Luther King and Mahatma Gandhi

-MONTGOMERY VILLAGE, Md., December 4, 2014 – On this, the one year anniversary of Nelson Mandela’s death it is right to visit the 20th centuries leading pacificists.
+MONTGOMERY VILLAGE, Md: On this, the anniversary of Nelson Mandela’s death it is right to visit the 20th centuries leading pacificists.

-King, Mahatma Ghandi and Nelson Mandela are human beings that transcended their own lives, giving of themselves to better the world and they will be remembered for as long as there are human beings.
+Dr. King, Mahatma Gandhi and Nelson Mandela are human beings that transcended their own lives, giving of themselves to better the world and they will be remembered for as long as there are human beings.

 Some might say that they could be among the greatest humans ever born.